Have automatic weather stations corrupted Australia's temperature records?

 The average of all maxima above 30C recorded at AWS stations was 0.1C warmer than in parallel non-AWS stations, and the average of all minima below 20C recorded at AWS stations was 0.2C cooler than in parallel non-AWS stations.

 All 12 AWS stations are manufactured by Almos.
-There is no consistency among the 12 but the overall averages suggest minima are recorded cooler than maxima are recorded warmer in AWS compared to their nearby non-AWS stations.
+There is no consistency among the 12 but the overall averages suggest minima are recorded cooler and maxima are recorded warmer in AWS compared to their nearby non-AWS stations.
 However, the results do not suggest more frequent or hotter temperatures are recorded in automatic weather stations on extreme heat days above 40C.

 Similar results can be seen when comparing the hottest and coldest days and nights, rather than averages, recorded at the 12 parallel stations.